AWegnerGitHub/awegnergithub.github.io-content/2018_09_21_learn_davinci_resolve_from_scratch.md

 **Update**: This course is no longer offered on Udemy.
 DaVinci 15 is out of date.

 It's been a while since I've done a course review.
 I wanted to try something new in an area that seems interesting, but I'm not sure if I want to do anything with it hobby-wise.
 [Learn DaVinci Resolve 15 from scratch][1] caught my attention, and I found a coupon code that allowed me to take the course for free.
-Video editting sounds interesting and I always have the "do something with family videos" on my very distant TODO list.
+Video editing sounds interesting and I always have the "do something with family videos" on my very distant TODO list.
 The course is two and a half hours long and it seems to be a basic class.

-[DaVinci Resolve][2] is a very powerful, professional piece video editing software.
+[DaVinci Resolve][2] is a very powerful, professional piece of video editing software.
 The free version has everything I'd ever need for home use or even YouTube content.
 The paid version adds in multi-user collaboration features, additional 3D tools and new Resolve FX.

 ## Course